chhetrisushil/dotfiles/README.md

 install alock from https://github.com/chhetrisushil/alock

-**NOTE:** locaiton of most of the config is HOME directory (i.e. ~/) except for .gitconfig which resides in the project directory
+**NOTE:** location of most of the config is HOME directory (i.e. ~/) except for .gitconfig which resides in the project directory